Colhoun History, Family Crest & Coats of Arms

 The surname Colhoun was first found in Angus (Gaelic: Aonghas), part of the Tayside region of northeastern Scotland, and present day Council Area of Angus, formerly known as Forfar or Forfarshire where they held a seat at Luss and possessed vast manors and elegant estates.
 Although not formally recognized before the 11th century (the Clan system was not developed until the reign of King Malcolm Ceanmore and his second wife, Margaret) this Clan has a unified history that may well precede that time.
 It is believed that they occupied this area well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 AD.
 According to Clan tradition, the Calhoun Clan is descended from an early Celtic priest named St. Kessog who lived in Glen Luss, the Monks' Isle in Loch Lomond.

-Important Dates for the Colhoun family
+Early History of the Colhoun family

 This web page shows only a small excerpt of our Colhoun research.
 Another 255 words (18 lines of text) covering the years 1241, 1602, and 1715 are included under the topic Early Colhoun History in all our PDF Extended History products and printed products wherever possible.